 I'm also a fan of the new back cover that comes with the keyboard, which is thankfully magnetized this time around — last year, the cover had to be permanently adhered to the back of the Tab S6, which seemed absolutely insane to me.
 With it comes a fantastic kickstand that can hold its position at nearly any angle, along with a cover to keep the S Pen in place while it magnetically charges on the back of the tablet.

 Those accessories are essential add-ons if you ask me.
 Even being this thin, a 12.4-inch tablet is just massive to try and use handheld like a clipboard, and you'll really want the kickstand cover for watching movies and YouTube videos — and with a screen this good, you'll probably be doing that a lot.
 Of course, the quad speakers tuned by AKG don't hurt either.
 They get surprisingly loud and sound fantastic for sitting in such a thin device.

-That screen also hides an optical in-display fingerprint sensor, which works about as well as it does on Samsung's phones — so, good, not great.
+That screen also hides an optical in-display fingerprint sensor, which works about as well as it does on Samsung's phones released around the same time frame — in other words, good, but not great.
 Overall, I like that it's here; it's certainly easier than typing in a long password, especially when I don't have the keyboard attached.
 But you can also fall back on camera-based facial recognition or any of Android's other various authentication methods.

 Thanks to the new 120Hz refresh rate, the S Pen feels just as smooth on the Tab S7+ as it did on the Note 20 Ultra.
 There's almost zero latency, and writing or drawing on the screen feels as close to a real pen on paper as I've ever experienced on a slab of smart, glowing glass.
 Best of all, the S Pen is included in the box!